This is not a rah-rah session for LFP; it’s about how in my particular case lithium (Li) is a good fit. And how I use and charge the battery.

 - 32A when bank was sitting at 13.0v

-The isolator was already was on an ON/OFF switch from the original FLA bank so I can turn it off if desired.3 It is easily accessible from the driving position without looking.
-I turn if off after reaching Absorption or if it looks like alternator charging would be painting the lily. .
+The isolator was already was on an ON/OFF switch from the original FLA bank so I can disable it at will.4 It is easily accessible from the driving position without looking.
+I turn if off at ≥13.7v or when combined solar+alternator charging is >0.4C.

 13.4v at 10A (DIY converter limited to 10A).

 Battle Born sells a 15W heating mat for $220 (!)

 The Rebel’s JBD BMS has charging cutoff at -2C and discharge cutoff at -10C. (defaults)

 I picked up a 20w heating mat to turn on when it gets cold.
 I had a 25w mat that used to keep an open bucket of water unfrozen down to 9F so I have hopes this will work.
 The mat says it’s intended to hold 10F-20F above ambient, which would mean 12F-22F in my use.
 I don’t intend to camp in that kind of cold although I have been caught in freezing temps a few times.